Street projects receive bids

 “How exciting,” Brian Parr, council member, stated.
 “Six is more than what you were originally expecting.”

-Kass confirmed that six was a higher number than he had though would be submitted.
+Kass confirmed that six was a higher number than he had thought would be submitted.
 “I was expecting to get four bids,” he said.
 “So it was reassuring to get six.”

 Kass said he had spoken to several of the firms prior to the bids being submitted.